No matter how long or short your stay is in Sydney, there’s no doubt that you need to do at least one coastal walk.

 Walk time: The trail takes about 2 to 3 hours.

 Difficulty: Grade 2 – can be a little bit of climbing required in some of the rocky areas of the trail, but overall it’s not too bad.

 Highlights: Royal National Park, Wedding Cake Rock, Deer Pool, Little Marley Beach

 Get on board the annual Cancer Council charity walk that takes you 27km around Sydney, over the 7 bridges that connect the city together.
 Check out 7bridgeswalk.com.au to check out the next date for the walk and get involved.

 Walk time: The trail takes most of the day, allow 8 to 9 hours if you’re going to complete the whole trail.

 Difficulty: Overall the walk is not too difficult, but it is extremely long so keep that in mind before you set out for the day.

 Highlights: Sydney Harbour Bridge, Pymont Bridge, Anzac Bridge, Iron Cove Bridge, Gladesville Bridge, Turban Creek Bridge and Fig Tree Bridge.

 Clovelly to Maroubra

-5.5km of amazing coast on this two hour walk.
+Check out some of Sydney’s lesser known beaches in this beautiful walk.
 While there are a few sections of the path that leave the waters edge, the walk generally follows the shoreline, alternating from concrete to boardwalk to beach sand.